deckhouse/virtualization/docs/USER_GUIDE.md

 - the virtual machine is powered off;
 - an agent (qemu-guest-agent) is installed in the virtual machine's operating system, and the operation to freeze the file system was successful.

-If integrity and consistency are not important, a snapshot can be created on a running virtual machine without “freezing” the file system.
+If integrity and consistency are not important, a snapshot can be created on a running virtual machine without "freezing" the file system.
 To do this, specify in the `VirtualMachineSnapshot` resource specification:

 ```yaml
 spec: